hypothesis/h/INSTALL.rst

 after pulling new commits from upstream or checking out a new branch that may have changed (for example: updated) requirements.

-For building the static assets, requirements currently include CoffeeScript_, Sass_, Compass_ and Handlebars_.
+For building the static assets, requirements currently include CoffeeScript_ and Sass_ with Compass_ installed.
 These tools are widely available in package repositories.
 Check the platform-specific installation instructions for details.